-classmethod from_system(type cls, system, dimensions=None)

-Create a NeighborQuery from any system-like object.
+''' classmethod from_system(type cls, system, dimensions=None) Create a NeighborQuery from any system-like object. '''

-The standard concept of a system in freud is any object that provides a way to access a box-like object (anything that can be coerced to a box by freud.box.Box.from_box()) and an array-like (according to NumPy's definition) object that turns into a $N \times 3$ array.
+The standard concept of a system in freud is any object that provides a way to access a box-like object (anything that can be coerced to a box by $freud.box.Box.from_box()$) and an array-like object (according to NumPy's definition) of particle positions that turns into a $N \times 3$ array.